 We've taken back all the territory that they had gained, every single bit of it.

-And but radical Islamic terror is a threat.
+But radical Islamic terror is a threat.

-You know, and it manifests in many groups, different forms.
+And it manifests in many groups, different forms.

 It's insane.

-You know, you and the hard part is when you see moments like this unfolding, you know, good people have a hard time wrapping their minds around evil.
+You know, and the hard part is when you see moments like this unfolding, you know, good people have a hard time wrapping their minds around evil.

 You know, look at it, look at communism, look at the former Soviet Union, Stalin, look at fascism, look at Nazism, Imperial Japan.

-We, you know, the cost, the human toll.
+You know, the cost, the human toll.

-You know, my biggest fear, keep me up at night is radical Islamists with a nuclear weapon.
+You know, my biggest fear keep me up at night is radical Islamists with a nuclear weapon.

-Wouldn't, you know, that is a powder keg we cannot deal with.
+You know, that is a powder keg we cannot deal with.

-If those radicals get a hold of that weapon, what would make you think it would stop them from using it?
+And if you marry that sick ideology, those who have perverted their religious beliefs, that evil that they embrace, if those radicals get a hold of that weapon, what would make you think it would stop them from using it?

-Especially, you know, those look at the mullahs in Iran, stated a goal, wiping Israel off the map.
+Especially, you know, those, look at the mullahs in Iran, stated a goal, wiping Israel off the map.

-You know, by the way, Joe Biden, good luck explaining that if you're going to get in this week.
+By the way, Joe Biden, good luck explaining that if you're going to get in this week.

-It's like these people on the left, you know, we've discussed this rage, this psychosis, this mass psychosis, and it is fully and completely and utterly consumed the Democratic Party.
+And it is fully and completely and utterly consumed the Democratic Party.

 The party now finds itself in conflict.

-You have those that, and I have we've got all the articles here.
+You have those that, and we've got all the articles here we're going to get to in the course of the program.

 Mark Penn, by the way, wrote a great article.

-Muller's done, Democrats should be two, Trump is not Nixon.
+Trump is not Nixon.

-He's basically saying, Yeah, here, if you want to impeach him, go ahead.
+He's basically saying, yeah, here, if you want to impeach him, go ahead.

 We don't like him anyway.